vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 ## Risks with Auto-Discovery of Authorized CAs

-The mechanism described in this document relies on the DNS Certification Authority Authorization (CAA) Resource Record [RFC 8659] to determine the authorized Certification Authorities (CAs) capable of issuing certificates for a given domain name(s).
+The mechanism described in this document relies on the DNS Certification Authority Authorization (CAA) Resource Record [RFC8659] to determine the authorized Certification Authorities (CAs) capable of issuing certificates for a given domain name(s).
 However, there are potential risks associated with the automatic provisioning of certificates without an explicit indication from the user.

 ### Unexpected Certificate Issuance

 Where the issuance of certificates is currently restricted through CAA records and certificates are provisioned through alternative means (i.e., manual or via a proprietary API) certificates can unexpectedly be replaced with a similar certificate or a certificate of a different type (e.g., DV versus EV) if the ACME client supports this new mechanism.

-Its recommended that users who which to obtain certificates attesting to more than domain validation (DV) control, restrict the validation method using a CA specific “validationmethods” CAA parameter value (e.g., “ca-ov”, “ca-ev”, “ca-qwac”) as specified by RFC 8657.
+Its recommended that users who which to obtain certificates attesting to more than domain validation (DV) control, restrict the validation method using a CA specific “validationmethods” CAA parameter value (e.g., “ca-ov”, “ca-ev”, “ca-qwac”) as specified by [RFC8657].

 ### Issuance by the ‘wrong’ authorized CA